tillitis/tillitis-key1/doc/system_description/software.md

 itself.
 The FW then jumps to main().

-Beginning at main(), the FW fills the RAM with pseudo random values, thus whiping out any contents in the RAM.
+Beginning at main(), the FW fills the RAM with pseudo random values, thus wiping out any contents in the RAM.
 Finally the FW sets the RAM access scrambling parameters to values read from the True Random Number Generator (TRNG).